Pittsburgh: Cityscape

-East End
+The North Side, originally the independent Allegheny City until being annexed in 1907, is a primarily residential area with well-preserved 19th-century homes.
+It hosts attractions like Acrisure Stadium, PNC Park, the Andy Warhol Museum, and the National Aviary, among others.

+The South Side, once home to railyards and mill workers, has seen revitalization with improvements to East Carson Street and new retail.
+It is now a vibrant neighborhood with diverse shopping and nightlife.
+In the 1990s, the Urban Redevelopment Authority of Pittsburgh purchased the South Side Works steel mill property and redeveloped it into the SouthSide Works mixed-use development.

-The East End of Pittsburgh is home to the University of Pittsburgh, Carnegie Mellon University, Carlow University, Chatham University, The Carnegie Institute's Museums of Art and Natural History, Phipps Conservatory, and Soldiers and Sailors Memorial Hall.
-It is also home to many parks and public spaces including Mellon Park, Westinghouse Park, Schenley Park, Frick Park, The Frick Pittsburgh, Bakery Square, and the Pittsburgh Zoo and PPG Aquarium.
-The neighborhoods of Shadyside and Squirrel Hill are large, wealthy neighborhoods with some apartments and condos, and pedestrian-oriented shopping/business districts.
+The East End includes key institutions including the University of Pittsburgh, Carnegie Mellon University, Carnegie Museums of Art and Natural History, and Phipps Conservatory.
+It features many parks, including Mellon Park, Westinghouse Park, Schenley Park, Frick Park, The Frick Pittsburgh, Bakery Square, and the Pittsburgh Zoo, and vibrant neighborhoods like Shadyside.
 Squirrel Hill is also known as the hub of Jewish life in Pittsburgh, home to approximately 20 synagogues.
-Oakland, heavily populated by undergraduate and graduate students, is home to most of the universities, and the Petersen Events Center.
+Oakland is home to several universities and the Petersen Events Center.
 The Strip District to the west along the Allegheny River is an open-air marketplace by day and a clubbing destination by night.
 Bloomfield is Pittsburgh's Little Italy and is known for its Italian restaurants and grocers.
 Lawrenceville is a revitalizing rowhouse neighborhood popular with artists and designers.
 The Hill District was home to photographer Charles Harris as well as various African-American jazz clubs.
-Other East End neighborhoods include Point Breeze, Regent Square, Highland Park, Homewood, Lincoln-Lemington-Belmar, Larimer, East Hills, East Liberty, Polish Hill, Hazelwood, Garfield, Morningside, and Stanton Heights.

-West End

 The West End includes Mt.
-Washington, with its famous view of the Downtown skyline and numerous other residential neighborhoods such as Sheraden and Elliott.
+Washington, with its famous view of the downtown skyline, and numerous other residential neighborhoods such as Sheraden and Elliott.

-Ethnicities

-Many of Pittsburgh's patchwork of neighborhoods still retain ethnic characters reflecting the city's settlement history.
-These include: